SebastiaanKlippert/aws-beanstalk-sqs-daemon/README.md

   -connections uint
         The maximum number of concurrent connections that the daemon can make to the HTTP endpoint. (default 50) -http-timeout uint
-        Timeout to wait for HTTP requests. (default 59) -http-url string
+        Timeout in seconds to wait for HTTP requests. (default 30) -http-url string
         The URL to the application that will receive the data from the Amazon SQS queue.
 The data is inserted into the message body of an HTTP POST message. (default "http://localhost:9900/sqs")
   -mime-type string